Nontrivial Quantum Cellular Automata in Higher Dimensions: Translation-invariant commuting Pauli Hamiltonians

 Note that every elementary symplectic transformation has determinant~1, while a shift has determinant a square of a monomial.

 \begin{lemma} Over $\FF_p[x_1^\pm,\ldots,x_D^\pm]$ where $p$ is any prime, if

-satisfies $Q^\dagger \lambda_q Q = \lambda_q$, then $Q$ is a product of elementary symplectic transformations. \end{lemma} \begin{proof} The assumption is that $B = B^\dagger$.
+satisfies $Q^\dagger \lambda_q Q = \lambda_q$, then $Q$ is a product of elementary symplectic transformations. \end{lemma} This lemma characterizes the difference between two translation-invariant Clifford QCAs, say $\alpha$ and $\beta$, that map a trivial separator to the same separator.
+Indeed, $\alpha \circ \beta^{-1}$ maps the trivial separator to itself, and hence has a symplectic matrix representation $Q$ in the supposition.
+The lemma says that $\alpha \circ \beta^{-1}$ is a Clifford circuit. \begin{proof} The assumption is that $B = B^\dagger$.
 In particular, the diagonal of $B$ is hermitian (i.e., $B^\dagger = B$ with $\dagger$ being the transpose followed by monomial inversion), and can hence be canceled by the control-Phase gates multiplying on the left of $Q$.
 Therefore, we may assume $B$ has zero diagonal.
 After Hadamard on the $q$-th qudit (the bottom row of $B$), the lower right block has zero column on the right, but $(q-1)\times (q-1)$ identity matrix on the upper $q-1$ rows, which can be used to eliminate, by the control-NOT, the bottom that is copied from $B$.
 This control-NOT does not alter the left half of the post-Hadamard $Q$.
 Applying the inverse Hadamard on the $q$-th qudit, we again have identity on the full diagonal of $Q$, but the upper right block $B'$ has the zero bottom row.
 By the condition $B' = B'^\dagger$, the rightmost column of $B'$ must be zero as well.
 By induction in $q$, the proof is complete. \end{proof}

 \begin{proof}[Proof of \cref{thm:CQCAsqIsCircuit}] For a technical reason later in this proof, we assume that there are at least two qubits per site ($q \ge 2$).
 This is easily satisfied by considering a smaller translation group if necessary.